 Recently, I have been asked about other known Carcinogens found in dog food.
 During the course of research for this article, I found it necessary to seek these out.
 While I did not initially include this list in the original publishing of this article because it "opens another jar of worms", it has peeked the interest of a few readers and thus my decision to include it .
 I hope you find this list to be informative and helpful.
 Please utilize the information that you find in this article as a whole when you come to your conclusions as I have.

-Butylated Hydroxyanisole (BHA) - used as an antioxidant and preservative in food
+- Butylated Hydroxyanisole (BHA) - Antioxidant and preservative in food

-Butylated hydroxytoluene (BHT) - used as an antioxidant additive in such diverse products as cosmetics, pharmaceuticals, rubber, electrical transformer oil & embalming fluid
+- Butylated hydroxytoluene (BHT) - Antioxidant additive in such diverse products as cosmetics, pharmaceuticals, rubber, electrical transformer oil and embalming fluid

-Ethoxyquin - used as a Pesticide, making rubber & a hardening agent
+- Ethoxyquin - Pesticide, component for manufacturing rubber and a hardening agent

-Propylene glycol - used as a key component in Antifreeze
+- Propylene glycol - The key component in antifreeze

-Tertiary butylhydroquinone (TBHQ) - used to stabilize certain explosive compounds, make varnishes, lacquers, & resins
+- Tertiary butylhydroquinone (TBHQ) - Stabilizer for certain explosive compounds, additive to make varnishes, lacquers, and other resins

-Propyl gallate - used as a female hormone like compound
+- Propyl gallate - Utilized as a female hormone-like compound

-Mixed Tocopherols - "RED WARNING FLAG" This is just bland definition on an ingredient list that is used to deceive the consumer into thinking, "there's nothing bad in here you should worry about!"
+- Mixed Tocopherols - "RED WARNING FLAG" This is just blanket definition on an ingredient list that is used to deceive the consumer into thinking, "there's nothing bad in here you should worry about!"
 LIE, LIE, LIE!

-Arsenic - Found in the processing of Brewers Brown Rice
+Arsenic - Frequently found in the processing of brewers brown rice

 L-alanine - Non-essential amino acid used as supplement in heavy grain-based foods